psidewalk/Vue_Node/README.md

 This is the first version of the exercise about components, of the nice course of Udemy.com, about Vue 2.0.
 It is a simple SPA page with three components in the page,i say : "Header","Body" and "Footer".
 It is a very basic APP, really a "Practice Exercise" about the use of Vue components.
-I create a component for the Header section of the page because I suppose that will repeat in another pages, in the future.
+I created a component for the Header section of the page because I suppose that will repeat in another pages, in the future.
 I considered a "lay-out" repeating itself in a few pages.
 The second component, "Body", would contain a dinamic list of html paragraphs (not now , but in a real App), with a basic information of "status of servers".
 Just a simple information, for the example of the "v-for" directive of VueJs.